marcosh/eventgraph/README.md

 - create a new Tag with a given name
 - create a new Event associated to some tags
-- retrieve a tag first event, last event or complete history
+- retrieve a tag complete history
-- retrieve the previous or next event of an event with respect to a given tag